jonhare/COMP6237/courseworks/cwk1.md

 Required files: paper.pdf; mark_split.pdf

 ##Overview
-This coursework allows students to choose a predictive data mining problem and tackle it with their team.
+In this coursework you form a team and choose a predictive data mining problem to tackle.
 Teams are expected to perform a series of experiments on their chosen problem in order to build a predictive model (or set of models) which they evaluate and compare.
 The team must present their work as a written conference paper together with an associated oral presentation.

 ##Details
 Students will form groups of five or six members.
 Each group will propose a project in consultation with members of staff.
 The project must demonstrate the team's ability to scientifically tackle a real-world *predictive* data-mining problem.